eXascaleInfolab/orbits_repro/README.md

 - We provide three different scripts to reproduce the experiments.
 In case you are using the same machine to reproduce the results, the three scripts should be executed sequentially.

-1. The results and plots of all techniques, except MRNN (which takes too long), can be obtained by running the following script (takes ~3 days):
+1. The results and plots of all techniques, except MRNN, can be obtained by running the following script (takes ~3 days):

 ```bash
     $ cd TestingFramework/bin/Debug/
     $ sh repro.sh
 ```

-2. The results of MRNN can be obtained by running the following script (takes 2-7 days depending on the machine):
+2. The results of MRNN can be obtained by running the following script (takes 2-7 days, depending on the machine):

 ```bash